pnp/AdaptiveCards-Templates/samples/system-status/README.md

 ## Summary

 Simple card that leverages the Advance API Features functionality of the Card Designer to display the status of IT Systems.
-It uses a SharePoint as the backend and each list item represents a separate system.
+It uses a SharePoint list as the backend and each list item represents a separate system.

 IT Admins would be responsible for maintaining the list and updating statuses and/or a process would be implemented to update them automatically.